My personal experience, thoughts and review of my lone Startup Weekend

 - It made me realize what is important, and what isn’t, for an MVP.

-- A nice facility, workspaces, and food and drinks provided
+- A nice facility, workspaces, and food and drinks were provided

 Things that I didn’t like: